 Comments on the City of Trees Mardi Gras Parade?

 If you attended the parade, what would you add?
 What was your experience?

-Subscribe to SacramentoRevealed.com to receive both new and updated blog posts direct to your inbox!
+Subscribe to SacramentoRevealed.com (see right sidebar) to receive the new and updated blog post newsletter direct to your inbox!
 Comments are welcome.